To be

 | ella | she | literary, replaced by lei |

-In the past, voi was used as a formal singular you, similar to vous in French, especially during certain historical periods.
-Today, this usage is considered archaic and is mostly seen in literature or old films.
-You will not encounter this pronoun very often in modern Italian.
+Historically, voi was sometimes used as a singular formal you, similar to vous in French.
+Today, this usage is considered archaic and is mainly found in older literature or films.
+Modern Italian prefers Lei for formal singular address.

 To be